MSRG/HyperLedgerLab/docs/HowToUse.md

         * It will install, instantiate chaincode on the network using Caliper
         * Then it will run some rounds of testing
         * A HTML report will be created with the metrics gathered.
 Location of report will be displayed at the end of testing
+    * For using different chaincodes specify the chaincode in inventory/blockchain/group_vars/blockchain-setup.yaml
-    * For use-case based chaincodes and generated chaincodes do not run `./scripts/get_metrics.sh <chaincode>`.
-Instead follow the instructions given below.
+    * For use-case based chaincodes and generated chaincodes follow the instructions given below.

 8. Using the use-case based chaincodes and workloads (electronic-health-record, e-voting, supplychain, drm)
     * Run Command: `./scripts/run_benchmark.sh <chaincode>`
+    * This script includes the fabric_setup, get_metrics and fabric_delete as well as chaincode specific scripts that is required for setting up the workload.

 9. Using the chaincode and workload generator
     * `cd inventory/blockchain/Generator/`